Skip to main content

 • It can be difficult to diagnose Alzheimer’s disease.
 There’s no single test that can detect the disease, and symptoms can overlap with other conditions.

-• Scientists recently developed a new test that measures levels of proteins in the blood that are high in people with Alzheimer's.
-However, this test hasn’t yet been approved by the FDA for everyday use.
+• Scientists developed a new test that measures levels of two proteins in the blood, which are higher in people with Alzheimer's.
+The FDA recently cleared the test for people ages 55 years and older with signs of the disease.

 • Current research suggests this blood test may help diagnose people with Alzheimer's more quickly and more accurately than current tests.

-Alzheimer’s disease is a common condition in the US.
-More than 1 in 10 adults over the age of 65 have it.
+Alzheimer’s disease is a common condition in the U.S. More than 1 in 9 adults over the age of 65 have it.

 Fortunately, scientists have developed a new blood test that may be able to detect the condition sooner.